shilad/cartograph/README.md

 ```
 ## Drawing the map client-side
 ### map.html
-Create a file called /var/www/html/map.html with the content of the "map.html" I have included.
+Create a file called /var/www/html/map.html with the content of the "map.html" I have included in the installDocuments/ folder of this project.

 ## Run the server!
 ### run renderd